 One of the many amazing recruiters I met told me to take examples of my work to my interview with a potential employer.
 Isn’t it just a fantastic way to wow people with what you’ve been up to?
 A great way to showcase your passion, print out your best work and be equipped with examples when you’re being interviewed.
 Another great pointer is to ask your interviewers relevant questions towards the end of the interview.
 Not only does this help you get more information about the role you’re applying to, it’s a great way to show your enthusiasm as a candidate.
 Moreover, be honest about your work experience during the interview.

-I cannot emphasize on how much your communication and professional skills matter.
+I cannot emphasise on how much your communication and professional skills matter.
 Coming from another country, note that people here in Australia deals with things differently.
 For instance, the time it takes to get a response on an email or getting a call from a job you applied to – while some people might ask you to get in touch in a few days, others can take months – make sure you don’t come across as pushy.
 Nobody likes that.

 Your uni days are the perfect time to start building your personal brand.
 Although it takes a considerable amount of time for your brand to gain traction, it will definitely be worth it by the time you’re looking for a job.